whitebird08/jasmine_basics_assessment/readme.md

 ###Median

 Write a function `medianScore` which takes an array of test scores and calculates the median score.
 The median is the middle value.
-If there are an even number of scores, calculate the average of the middle two scores.

 ```
 medianScore([52,80,80,86,94])